cmutale-skept/blog/content/authors/admin/_index.md

       Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
 ---

-## About Me
+## Biography

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Chali Mutale is a student of Mathematics and Computer Science at The People's Friendship University Of Russia at the Faculty Of Physics and Mathematics.
+His research interests mostly include mathematical modeling using computers, likes number theory, participates in a lot of mathematics and physics olympiad, likes coding a lot, builds a lot of LLMs and codes in assembly.
+He has been developing his own LLM to help out people who struggling from mental issues by learning the biology of the brain.